 Chemical resistance testing, exposure testing, and aging studies can be performed proactively or in response to a failure analysis investigation.

-Although much testing is done after the fact to determine the cause of material failures, chemical resistance testing and aging studies can also be performed proactively.
+Although much testing is done to determine the cause of failure of materials, chemical resistance testing and aging studies can also be performed proactively.
 Appropriate analytical protocols can be used to objectively assess the response of materials to relevant aging conditions and chemical exposure.
-Included with aging is long term storage, exposure to radiation (sterilization, UV light), and the effects of prolonged high temperature or humidity exposure.
+Included with aging is long term storage, exposure to radiation (sterilization, UV light), and the effects of prolonged high temperature exposure.

 Long term exposure of medical devices and components to physiological conditions can alter the physical properties of materials.
 Our scientists have performed aging studies on medical products using protocols that simulate physiological conditions.